ncasteln/42-inception/README.md

 - Move the variables into `.env` files, using `env_file` directive in docker-compose instead of `environment`.

 ## TO UNDERSTAND
+-------- before everything: make data not persistent otherwise it is problematic (TON OF FILES)
 -------- restart: always --- why should I use it ?
 -------- tiny and init thing?